An Earnest Blackness

 In this debut collection of personal essays, Eugen Bacon offers critical perspectives on blackness, Afrofuturism, colonialism, historicity, and (mis)recognition as she explores the untapped possibilities of speculative fiction.
 Using a variety of analytic, narrative, and anecdotal techniques, Bacon shares her experiences as an African Australian woman, mother, and writer who occupies a liminal space that is “betwixt” worlds and genres.
 She also considers work by “other” writers—ranging from Roland Barthes and Jorge Luis Borges to Suyi Davies Okungbowa, Ngũgĩ wa Thiong’o, Toni Morrison, Octavia Butler, and Sheree Renée Thomas—in an effort to chart a path towards greater social and cultural truth.
 Literary, adventurous, and insightful, Bacon excavates the world(s) that not only construct contemporary authorship but the fluid nature of identity itself.

 EUGEN BACON is an African Australian author of several novels and fiction collections as well as Writing Speculative Fiction.
-Her books Ivory’s Story, Danged Black Thing, and Saving Shadows were all finalists for the British Science Fiction Association Award, and she has been nominated for or won the Foreword Indies Award, Bridport Prize, Copyright Agency Prize, Horror Writers Association Diversity Grant, Otherwise Fellowship, Nommo Award, and others.
-Bacon’s creative work has appeared in Award Winning Australian Writing, Fantasy Magazine, Year’s Best African Speculative Fiction, and Fantasy & Science Fiction.
-Visit her website at eugenbacon.com and Twitter feed at @EugenBacon.
+In 2023, An Earnest Blackness received the British Fantasy Award for Best Nonfiction, and the book was a finalist for the Locus and Ditmar Awards.
+Bacon’s books have also been nominated for or won the British Science Fiction Association Award, Foreword Indies Award, Bridport Prize, Copyright Agency Prize, Horror Writers Association Diversity Grant, Otherwise Fellowship, Nommo Award, and others.
+Her creative work has appeared in Award Winning Australian Writing, Fantasy Magazine, Year’s Best African Speculative Fiction, and Fantasy & Science Fiction.

 "All the essays are academic in style, complete with footnotes, quotations, and bibliographies.
 Yet Bacon maintains a friendly, chatty style.
 Reading this fascinating collection is like chatting with your smart best friend who wants to help you learn.
 If you enjoy the intelligent SF articles published in Vector, then you will enjoy An Earnest Blackness." —THE BSFA REVIEW